gabrieleballetti/small-lattice-polytopes/README.md

 # A database of "small" lattice polytopes

-Complementary data for my paper "Enumeration of lattice polytopes by their volume".
+Complementary data for my paper [Enumeration of lattice polytopes by their volume](https://arxiv.org/abs/1811.03357).

 ## Content (in the folder data/)